Staying Healthy During The Holiday Season

 It might seem like bad luck that you get sick right before Thanksgiving or New Years.
 I see so many people just not feeling well around the holidays.
 I have friends and clients who just plan on being sick by the time New Years come around.
 When you really think about it, it all makes sense.
-Is there any other time of the year when you over eat, drink and stay up late consistently for a few weeks straight?
+Is there any other time of the year when you overeat, drink and stay up late consistently for a few weeks straight?

-You can stay healthy during the holiday Season by following these simple guidelines:
+You can stay healthy during the holiday season by following these simple guidelines:

-- Get some sunlight or take vitamin D. Studies show that the lack of sunlight in the winter months can make you more prone to getting sick.
+- Get some sunlight or take vitamin D. Studies to show that the lack of sunlight in the winter months can make you more prone to getting sick.

 - Even though you’re busy don’t neglect your exercise program.
 Studies have shown that walking 45 minutes a day can boost your immune system.